 How is lung cancer diagnosed?

-After a diagnosis of lung cancer, you’ll likely have other tests.
-These help your
+After a diagnosis of lung cancer, you’ll likely need more tests.
+These help your healthcare

-of the cancer.
-The stage is how much and how far the cancer has spread (metastasized)
+out the stage of the cancer.
+The stage is how much cancer there is and how far it

 Once your cancer is staged, your healthcare provider will talk with you about what

-the stage means for your treatment.
-Ask your healthcare provider to explain the stage
+this means for your treatment.
+Ask your provider to explain the details of your cancer

 How is lung cancer treated?